Network TAPs for traffic speeds of 1G/10G/25G/40G/100G/400G

 Fiber is the future of networking.
-With network speeds increasing by the day, it’s no longer a surprise to come across networks operating at 40Gbps or even 100Gbps.
+With network speeds increasing by the day, it’s no longer a surprise to come across networks operating at 40Gbps, 100Gbps and even 400Gbps.
 Optical fiber is capable of transmitting data at higher speeds and over much longer distances than copper.
 So while copper isn’t going anywhere, new networks, especially in the telecommunications industry are being designed with fiber.

 When it comes to selecting the correct fiber optic Network TAP for your environment, there are more factors to take into consideration compared to copper networks.
 Before you even consider speed, knowing whether you need single-mode or multi-mode fiber is the place to begin.

 Single-mode fiber cables have a smaller core size than multi-mode, which reduces the number of light reflections as the light passes through the cable, allowing the signal to travel further.
 That makes it especially attractive for organizations that have long distance and higher bandwidth needs, such as telcos and universities.

 Multi-mode fiber on the other hand has a larger core size which allows multiple modes of light to pass through.
 As a result, the number of reflections created increases as the light passes through.
 Multi-mode fiber is less expensive than single-mode fiber, and is largely used for shorter distance runs such as inside a data center or building.